What can I do for you?

 Procurement law continues to develop and evolve at a rapid pace.
 Keeping abreast of developments can be difficult, but equally mistakes can be time-consuming and costly.
 My focus is in helping my clients, whether they be public, utility or private sector, safely navigate their way through the procurement regulations and EU directives.
 This includes advising on their day to day procurement activities, major projects or initiatives and in defending or bringing procurement challenges.

-I work for a diverse range of clients across a number of sectors (including health, education, technology, government, third sector and utilities) and for both buyers and suppliers.
+I work for a diverse range of clients across a number of sectors (including health, education, technology, real estate, defence, central government, third sector and utilities) and for both buyers and suppliers.
 That helps me to provide balanced advice, as I can see things from a variety of different perspectives.

 Supporting my clients’ objectives

 I’m really lucky to have worked on a number of fascinating procurement projects and so have lots of experience and lessons learned which I can draw on.
-A particular highlight for me was in advising the Audit Commission on the complex outsourcing of their entire in-house audit practice.
-We had a great result: not only was the project delivered successfully and on time, but it looks set to save the public sector £250 million over five years.
-It will also provide local bodies with a wider market choice for audit services in the future.
+A particular highlight for me was advising the Environment Agency on the competitive dialogue procurement for their Thames Estuary Project for flood construction and maintenance works.
+Following a successful procurement, the project will now protect London and the Thames Estuary from flooding, including £200 billion of property, over the next 10 years.
+It is widely regarded as being one of the largest of its kind in the country.

 What do others say about me?

-The Chambers UK directory ranks me as one of the top six procurement lawyers in the country.
+The Chambers UK directory ranks me in the top band of procurement lawyers in the country and Legal 500 credits me for being "legally excellent and commercially sound" and "one of the best advisers in the field nationally".
 But, for me, the best reward at the end of a job is a happy client.
 One of my clients recently said: “The business is really pleased with your approach (a real rarity when the business is happy with legal advice!).
 It is really impressive when you can draw on such a user friendly specialist at short notice.”

 I’m also told that I take the mystery out of procurement, make even complex issues seem simple and “provide procurement advice that even non-procurement experts can understand”.